MIT-Emerging-Talent/ET6-practice-code-review/README.md

 ---

-## 🛠 How to Contribute
+## 🛠 How to Contribu
-TESTTESTETTSTESTTEST
 We encourage all team members to actively participate.
 Here's how you can contribute:

+test
+test
+test
+test

+test
+test
+test
+test